 The scheme will pay the facilitator a daily rate for the services supplied.
-This daily rate is variable with an upper limit of £300 per day.
-Further details of the eligible services can be found in the Costs and Activities table and the eligible costs and verification tables.
+This daily rate (of up to £300) will be proposed by the applicant and will be assessed by the case officer against the knowledge and experience of the facilitator.
+Evidence of all activity will be required in terms of time sheets and documentation.
+Further details of the eligible services can be found in the costs and activities table and the eligible costs and verification tables.